disokgone/PS2_PlayStation_2/README.md

 [8x8 Font Test]  Try to show DOS 8x12 font to PS2 screen.

+[GameSaveFor_PS2MC\BISLPM-62005XXXXXXXX] Some files downloaded from a PS2 memory card for use in PS2MC project below.
+(OpenGL was used to show 3D animation images.)

 [Graph Test] Heximal dump from 0x420000 (length = 0x1000) to PS2 screen.

 [MemCard Test] Simple test exist or not of PS2 memory card and print result in text to computer.